Skip to content

 UkraineYesNoNoNoNo public intention announced.

-Eighteen of the 27 Member States of the European Union have implemented both the IIR and the QDMTT in 2024, while nine have not.
+Twenty-two of the 27 Member States of the European Union have implemented the QDMTT, the IIR, and the UTPR in 2025, while five have not.

 Five EU Member States can opt for a six-year deferral of Pillar Two implementation, and all of them have done so, with Estonia, Latvia, Lithuania, and Malta deferring all rules until 2029, while Slovakia selectively implemented only a domestic top-up tax in 2024.

-Among eight major European countries outside of the European Union, only Norway, Turkey, and the United Kingdom have implemented both a QDMTT and an IIR in 2024.
-In Norway and Turkey, a UTPR is set to apply in 2025, while the UK has not announced a commencement date.
-Switzerland implemented a QDMTT in 2024 but has not set a date for either an IIR or a UTPR.
-Iceland is undergoing public consultation to implement a QDMTT and an IIR in 2025, with no statements regarding a UTPR.
+Among eight major European countries outside of the European Union, only Norway, Turkey, and the United Kingdom have implemented a QDMTT, an IIR, and a UTPR by 2025.
+Switzerland implemented a QDMTT in 2024 and an IIR in 2025, but has not set forward any plans to implement a UTPR.
+Iceland is undergoing public consultation to implement a QDMTT and an IIR in 2026, with no statements regarding a UTPR.
 Georgia, Moldova, and Ukraine, the latest candidates for EU accession, have not publicly announced intentions to implement any Pillar Two rules.

 Since extraterritorial taxation measures like the IIR and UTPR can risk tax and trade disputes, European countries that negotiate free trade agreements on their own, rather than as part of a larger trading bloc, face stronger incentives to avoid measures that could provoke retaliation.